magutierrezdev/SBCrawler/README.md

 The program has a little menu that ask you about that filter or filters do you wish to execute.

+* Option 1: filter entries with more than five words in the title ordered by the number of comments first.
+* Option 2: filter by entries with less than or equal to five words in the title ordered by points.
+* Option 3: execute both filters.

+Whichever you choose, you will be asked of what order do you prefer:
+* Write max, if you want to order by highest to lowest number of comments or points.
+* Write min, if you want to order by lowest to highest number of comments or points.

+Then you will see the results.

 (There is a crawler.log file with some executions to show some register store from our program)